stuylinux/stuylinux.org/content/posts/mac_spoofing.md

 Here are the two methods I've used for MAC address spoofing:

-For my [Artix linux](https://artixlinux.org) install, I used the following method, which works for systems without NetworkManager (so, generally, anything that isn't GNOME or KDE).
+For my [Artix linux](https://artixlinux.org) installation, I used the following method, which works for systems without NetworkManager (so, generally, anything that isn't GNOME or KDE).

-For systems that use NetworkManager, including any systems using GNOME and KDE, should proceed to the second method, which I used for my Fedora+GNOME install.
+Since my [Fedora](https://www.fedoraproject.org/workstation/) installation uses GNOME, I had to use the second method there, which works for all systems that use NetworkManager.

 ## For systems not using NetworkManager

-1. First install `macchanger`, it's a simple package that is available through the package manager of most distros.
+1. First install `macchanger`, which is a simple package that is available through the package manager of most distros.

 ```bash
 apt install macchanger